-- 12.1 The Chair of WRC Holdings will receive an annual remuneration of \$9,400 which will be reviewed from time to time.
-Councillors, who are also directors of WRCHL, PHL, PIL, and GWRL, will receive travelling expenses based on the rates applicable to members of the Council.
-Directors of those companies, who are not members of the Council, will receive directors' fees as approved and reviewed by the Council from time to time. - 12.2 The WRCH Group of companies will seek compensation by agreement from the Regional Council for: - (a) Rental and tenancy expenses with regard to the occupation of the Regional Council Centre.

-- (b) Interest and financial costs relating to the provision of any intercompany loans, other financing arrangements and current account balances that may accrue. - (c) Any other function, duty or power they wish the Group to carry out on their behalf and which involves the supply of goods and services.
+- 11.1 The non-Council Directors of WRC Holdings will receive remuneration and travel expenses as determined by Council from time to time. - Council Directors of WRCHL, PIL, and GWRL, will receive travelling expenses based on the rates applicable to members of the Council, and may receive remuneration in accordance with Council directives from time to time. - 11.2 The WRCH Group of companies will seek compensation by agreement from the Regional Council for: - (a) Interest and financial costs relating to the provision of any intercompany loans, other financing arrangements and current account balances that may accrue. - (b) Any other function, duty or power they wish the Group to carry out on their behalf and which involves the supply of goods and services.